nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/index.md

     * Background: Some expertise in biology and fundamental genetics.
     * Technology: Basic shell scripting knowledge and access to MacOS.
 Users must be comfortable with finding and opening a terminal window, navigating to specific directories and running pre-scripted commands in the terminal.
     * Financial: First time AWS users require a valid credit card to set up an AWS account.
-    * Time: AWS account set up needs approval by AWS, and approval times can ranges from minutes to days.
+    * Time: AWS account setup needs approval by AWS, and approval times can range from minutes to days.